skupperproject/skupper-website/input/docs/operator/index.md

 ## Installing the Operator using the CLI

-The steps in this section show how to use the `kubectl` command-line interface (CLI) to install and deploy the latest version of the {SkupperOperatorName} in a given Kubernetes cluster.
+The steps in this section show how to use the `kubectl` command-line interface (CLI) to install and deploy the latest version of the Skupper operator in a given Kubernetes cluster.

 * The Operator Lifecycle Manager is installed in the cluster.
 For more information, see the [QuickStart](https://olm.operatorframework.io/docs/getting-started/).